b33pbop/tp/docs/DeveloperGuide.md

        ```
        delete 1
        ```
        **Expected:** The first contact is deleted.
-Status message shows details of the deleted contact.
+Status message shows details of the deleted contact and success.

     3. Test case:
        ```